Object-Image Correspondence for Algebraic Curves under Projections: Introduction

 \looseness=-1 The paper is structured as follows.
 In Section~\ref{cameras}, we review the basic facts about projections and cameras.
-In Section~\ref{criteria}, we prove projection criteria that reduce the central and the parallel projection problems to a~certain modif\/ication of the projective and the af\/f\/ine group-equivalence problems for planar curves.
+In Section~\ref{criteria}, we prove projection criteria that reduce the central and the parallel projection problems to a~certain modification of the projective and the affine group-equivalence problems for planar curves.
 This criteria are straightforward consequences of known camera decompositions~\cite{hartley04}.
-In Section~\ref{group-equiv}, we def\/ine the notion of a~\emph{classifying set of rational differential invariants} and present a~solution of the \emph{global} group-equivalence problem for planar algebraic curves based on these invariants.
+In Section~\ref{group-equiv}, we define the notion of a~\emph{classifying set of rational differential invariants} and present a~solution of the \emph{global} group-equivalence problem for planar algebraic curves based on these invariants.
 This is an algebraic reformulation of a~solution of \emph{local} group-equivalence problem for smooth curves~\cite{calabi98}.
 In Section~\ref{algorithms}, combining the ideas from the previous two sections, we present and prove an algorithm for solving the projection problem for rational algebraic curves and give examples.
-In Section~\ref{sect-ext}, we discuss possible adaptations of this algorithm to solve projection problem for \emph{non-rational} algebraic curves and for f\/inite lists of points.
-We discuss the subtle dif\/ference between the discrete (with f\/initely many points) and the continuous projection problems, showing that the solution for the discrete problem does not provide an immediate solution to the projection problem for the curves represented by samples of points.
+In Section~\ref{sect-ext}, we discuss possible adaptations of this algorithm to solve projection problem for \emph{non-rational} algebraic curves and for finite lists of points.
+We discuss the subtle difference between the discrete (with finitely many points) and the continuous projection problems, showing that the solution for the discrete problem does not provide an immediate solution to the projection problem for the curves represented by samples of points.
 This leads us into the discussion of challenges that arise in application of our algorithms to real-life images, given by discrete pixels, and of ideas for overcoming these challenges.
-In Appendix~\ref{appendix}, we give explicit formulae for af\/f\/ine and projective {classifying sets of rational invariants}.
+In Appendix~\ref{appendix}, we give explicit formulae for affine and projective {classifying sets of rational invariants}.